carlmontanari/scrapli/README.md

 ## Sending Configurations

-When using any of the core drivers, you can send configurations via the `send_configs` method which will handle privilege escalation and de-escalation for you. `send_configs` accepts a single string or a list/tuple of strings to send in "config mode".
+When using any of the core drivers, you can send configurations via the `send_configs` method which will handle privilege escalation and de-escalation for you. `send_configs` accepts a single string or a list of strings to send in "config mode".

 ```python